 These and many other aspects of the Russian language that make it distinctly Slavic.

-Lastly there’s the clear resemblance between the different Slavic languages.
-They simply share a lot of vocabulary and grammar, making it a dead giveaway that they’re in the same language family.
+Lastly, there's a clear resemblance between the different Slavic languages.
+They simply share a lot of vocabulary and grammar, making it a dead giveaway that they're in the same language family.
 Check out the article I recently wrote about which language is closer to Polish for a comparison of a few different Slavic languages.

 Read also: Is Russian Hard To Learn?

 Has Russian Been Influenced By Other Languages Like The Germanic Languages?

 The Russian language has a long history and it's been influenced by a lot of foreign languages during the ages.
 Most importantly, Russian took influence from a lot of different Slavic dialects in the region in the middle ages.

 There are some indications that the Russian language was later influenced by travelers coming from both Scandinavia and the Middle East.
 Most traces of these influences have since disappeared, although the proper name "Oleg, Olga or Igor" seem to have Norse roots.